 Chiropractic Care of Carpal Tunnel Syndrome

-Carpal Tunnel Syndrome can be a painful symptom shown in thousands of Americans everyday.
+Carpal Tunnel Syndrome (CTS) can be a painful symptom shown in thousands of Americans everyday.
 Carpal tunnel syndrome (CTS) can affect just about everyone, but particularly people involved in occupations requiring repetitive use of the hands and wrists (i.e., office and skilled labor jobs) (Burris 2003).
 Medical doctors commonly prescribe anti-inflammatory drugs, which prove ineffective in some patients and cause adverse side effects in others.
 There are other options for treating your wrist pain from CTS.

 The causes of carpal tunnel syndrome include